Doesn't get much BETTER than fishing!

 The nice thing about this is that it offers an extra layer of protection from weather and water.
 These utility boxes make up for the polyester exterior of the backpack.
 While polyester makes for a comfy carrying experience, it is not the best protectant against the potential obstacles that come with fishing.

-However, the interior has a soft lining that provides all of your equipment with an extra cushion to protect it from
+However, the interior has a soft lining that provides all of your equipment with an extra cushion to protect it fromimpact.
+A rod-carrying system is also included to make your trek to the water easier.

 This backpack is ideal for those who seek comfortability and added perks.
 Most backpacks don’t come with additional storage containers and a foam-molded sunglass lining around the interior frame of the bag.